zxaoyou/segmentation_WBC/README.rst

    :alt: Images from Dataset 2.
    :align: center

 The class labels of each image in Dataset 1 and Dataset 2 are shown in the files **Class Labels of Dataset 1.csv** and **Class Labels of Dataset 2.csv**.
-The labels (1- 5) represent neutrophil, lymphocyte, monocyte, eosinophil and basophil, respecitvely.
+The labels (1- 5) represent neutrophil, lymphocyte, monocyte, eosinophil and basophil, respectively.

 If you use **Dataset 1** in your paper, please acknowledge `Jiangxi Tecom Science Corporation, China <http://en.tecom-cn.com/>`_.